 - Tounge is bright red

-Misting systems, undercover tiled area, cooling mats and bringing your pets inside are other ways you can help your pet beat the heat.
+Misting systems, an undercover tiled area, cooling mats, Paddling pool to cool off feet and bringing your pets inside are other ways you can help your pet beat the heat.

 Walking your dog on those hot summer days should be limited to early mornings or late evenings.
 Not only can your pet get sunburnt, the hot pavement can burn your pets paws.
 If unsure if it’s too hot, place your hand against the pavement.
 If you can’t hold your hand there for at least 5 seconds it is too hot!